UIP General Style Sheet

 AUTHORS: If you follow another, discipline-specific manual (AAA, APA, MLA) for your manuscript, indicate that style when you submit your manuscript.

-Change ampersand to "and" in titles and publishers names.
+Change ampersand to "and" in titles and publishers' names.

-Avoid "passim" and "ff."; cite pages.
+Avoid "passim" and "ff."; cite specific pages.

 Treat verse quotations of more than four lines as extracts (indented, without quotation marks).

 General Grammar and Punctuation

 Use a comma after most opening adverbial phrases of three words or more, or to avoid ambiguity.